AymanAhmediot/Qemu-for-arch/README.md

 cat /proc/sys/net/ipv4/ip_forward
 ```

-If it 1 that means it enable if else enable it be that command
+If it shows 1 that means it enable if else enable it be that command

 ```
 echo "net.ipv4.ip_forward=1" | sudo tee -a /etc/sysctl.conf